DonnaYoung.org

 Have ready: markers and drawing notebook or paper and your element of shape chart.

-Bring out your copy of The Five Basic Elements of Shape and quickly go over each one.
-After that, have your children do the Random Warm-up described on pages 65-66.
+Bring out your copy of The Five Basic Elements of Shape and briefly go over each one.
+After that, have your children to do the Random Warm-up described on pages 65-66.
 The random warm-up looks kind of fun if you ask me and no one did.

 D. Duplication Warm-up - page 66